rrovetto/Ethics-in-Ontology-Development/QuestioningCommonFeaturesOfOnto.md

 An often-stated feature of ontologies is their expressing consensus on the model, vocabulary, or the represented knowledge (modeling consensual knowledge), etc., i.e. agreement of some sort.

-### Critical questioning & Verification of claims to consensus:
+#### Critical questioning & Verification of claims to consensus:
 - We must ask and determine: Is there, actually, agreement/consensus?
 Was it reached?
 If so, how?
 What was the population (the community among which consensus was reached)?
 Did all member of the population agree?
 Was there diversity of views and opinions?
 Or was the population cherry-picked for common worldview?

+### Common knowledge
+Ontologies--as a knowledge representation system--are often described as capturing, encoding or representing common knowledge or commonly-agreed knowledge.
+#### Critical questioning & Verification of claims to consensus:
+- We must ask and determine: What is the given knowledge?
+Is it truly common knowledge?
+Common among whom?
+To what degree is it common knowledge?
+Is it common or agreed knowlege to the group of ontology developer or the users or a specific community?
+How is it judged as common knowledge?